 Mediterranean Diet in Spain FAQs

-In addition to Spain, the Mediterranean diet is a common way of eating throughout much of southern Europe, including in Italy, Greece, parts of France, and Portugal (despite not actually bordering the Mediterranean Sea).
-It's also typical of some Middle Eastern and North African countries like Morocco, Egypt, Lebanon, Israel, and more.
+The Mediterranean diet is a common way of eating throughout southern Europe, including not only Spain, but also Italy, Greece, parts of France, and Portugal (even though it doesn't border the Mediterranean Sea).
+It's also typical of some Middle Eastern and North African countries like Morocco, Egypt, Lebanon, and Israel.

-A typical breakfast in Spain is a piece of toasted whole-grain bread topped with extra virgin olive oil, fresh crushed tomato, and occasionally cured ham—very Mediterranean diet-friendly!
-Other common breakfast items are a muffin baked with olive oil, a small sandwich, or a piece of fruit.
+A typical breakfast in Spain is a piece of toasted whole-grain bread topped with extra virgin olive oil, fresh tomato, and occasionally cured ham—very Mediterranean diet-friendly!
+Other common breakfast items are muffins baked with olive oil, small sandwiches, and fruit.

 Indeed they are!
-Fish and seafood are major staples of this way of eating, and nutrient-packed anchovies are a great way to enjoy them.
+Fish and seafood are major staples of this way of eating, and nutrient-packed anchovies are a great way to add more protein and omega-3 fatty acids into your diet.

 Most traditional Spanish bread comes in long loaves similar to French baguettes.
-It is often unrefined and made with whole grains, making it a great addition to the Mediterranean diet.
+It's often unrefined and made with whole grains, making it a great addition to the Mediterranean diet.

 Hugh Gentry